DataDog/datadog-sync-cli/README.md

 ```
 Available keys:

-- `Type`: Resource e.g. Monitors, Dashboards, etc. [required]
+- `Type`: Resource such as Monitors, Dashboards, and more. [required]
 - `Name`: Attribute key to filter on.
-This can be any attribute represented in dot notation (e.g. `attributes.user_count`). [required]
+This can be any attribute represented in dot notation (such as `attributes.user_count`). [required]
 - `Value`: Regex to filter attribute value by.
 Note: special regex characters need to be escaped if filtering by raw string. [required]
 - `Operator`: Available operators are below.
 All invalid operator's default to `ExactMatch`.
-  - `SubString`: Sub string matching
+  - `SubString`: Sub string matching.
   - `ExactMatch`: Exact string match.

 By default, if multiple filters are passed for the same resource, `OR` logic is applied to the filters.
 This behavior can be adjusted using the `--filter-operator` option.

 #### Config file

-Custom config textfile can be passed in place of options.
-Example config file:
+A Custom config text file can be passed in place of options.

+This is an example config file:

 ```
 # config